Quantum1337/static_deque/README.md

 # stds::deque
-A static implementation of [std::deque](https://en.cppreference.com/w/cpp/container/deque) with focus on embedded devices where the usage of a heap is not allowed
+A static implementation of [std::deque](https://en.cppreference.com/w/cpp/container/deque) with focus on embedded devices where the usage of a heap is not allowed.

 **How to use**